 Itโs tempting to imagine a world where everyone instantly receives $15,108, but the reality is far less optimistic:

-- Housing Costs โ In major U.S. cities like New York or San Francisco, $15,000 barely covers 3โ4 months of rent.
+- Housing Costs โ In major U.S. cities like New York or San Francisco, $15,000 barely covers 3โ4 months of rent according to Inhabit.

 - Groceries โ The USDA estimates that an average American household spends about $7,500 per year on groceries, meaning $15,000 covers roughly two yearsโ worth of food.